maxmoebus/starter-hugo-academic/content/publication/2024-07-08-PlosOne-PersonalizedInterpretableSleep/index.md

 # Summary.
 An optional shortened abstract.
 summary: We model sleep quality throughout a whole month based on a wrist-worn wearable.
 We find that body temperature and cardiovascular activity are partiuclar strong predictors of sleep quality hinting at the importance of the circadian rhythm and the autonomic nervous system.

-tags: [Perceived Health, Interpretable Modeling, Mobile Health]
+tags:
+- Perceived Health
+- Interpretable Modeling
+- Mobile Health

 # Display this page in the Featured widget?
 featured: true